Trinny and Susannah: 2010: "Trinny and Susannah – What They Did Next"

-The Guardian reports Trinny and Susannah are in a new online series – produced by Studios – "What Trinny and Susannah Did Next" is a mockumentary – an elaborately knowing spoof – part Alan Partridge, part The Office, part The Thick of It.
+The Guardian reported Trinny and Susannah were in a new online series – produced by Studios – "What Trinny and Susannah Did Next" is a mockumentary – an elaborately knowing spoof – part Alan Partridge, part The Office, part The Thick of It.
 There's even a touch of Borat."

 "The cast consists of professional actors and standup comics, the dialogue is part-scripted, part-ad-libbed, and the overall effect is weirdly postmodern and surprisingly successful.
 The biggest surprise of all is Trinny and Susannah's acting ability, which is astonishingly convincing, even though, as they cheerfully point out, they're only playing hyperbolised versions of themselves."

-Celebrity cameos are to include Lulu, David Guest, DJ Neil Fox, Vanessa Feltz and The Scissor Sisters.
+Celebrity cameos include Lulu, David Guest, DJ Neil Fox, Vanessa Feltz and The Scissor Sisters.

-2011 & 2012: Israel, Poland and Scandinavia
+2011 and 2012: Israel, Poland and Scandinavia

 Trinny and Susannah were touring Israel in March 2011, doing makeover for 100 participants of the show.
 The programme is airing on Channel 10.

 Following the programme's success, its second season is currently airing.

 In the end of March and the beginning of April 2011 Trinny and Susannah toured across Poland, doing makeover for women and men in the country's four biggest cities.
 The eight-episode show started airing on 21 April 2011 on TVN Style.

 In the beginning of 2011, the team also toured Sweden, visiting seven cities and did makeovers for both men and women in seven episodes.
 The show is called 'Trinny och Susannah stylar om Sverige' (meaning 'Trinny & Susannah restyle Sweden') - The Show started airing on channel TV4 Plus on 28 March 2011, and they now have a second series on the same channel (now rebranded 'Sjuan') from the beginning of September 2012.

 In 2012, Trinny & Susannah toured Norway, where they visited multiple cities.
 It was the start of season 1 of the TV show called 'Trinny & Susannah - oppdrag Norge'.
 The first season started airing on channel FEM in Norway in the beginning of 2012.
 The show became very popular and the third season premiered October 2013.
 In the latest series Norwegian celebrities are being restyled.

 In 2012 shows were made also in Denmark.